KhaledBaki/AudioAlchemy/ProjectPrompt.md

  - Avoid overly compact code
  - Explain every major file
  - Keep folder structure beginner friendly
- - If a feature is too advanced for a semester project, suggest a simplified version instead of an industry-level implementation.

 ## Constraint and Rules
 ### Constraint
-- This project should remain realistic for a single second-year university semester project.
 - Prioritize simplicity, readability, and stability over advanced features.
 - You must help me build this project step-by-step.
 - Do not generate the entire project at once.